-Peer support involves people with experience of mental ill-health supporting each other towards better wellbeing.
-It’s about sharing knowledge, experience and practical help with each other to improve emotional and mental health, while creating a sense of belonging.
+Peer support involves people using their own life experiences to share understanding, hope and improved wellbeing with others.
+It’s about sharing knowledge, experience and practical help with each other, to improve emotional and mental health, while creating a sense of belonging.

-Research shows that peer-run self-help groups can make a big difference to a person’s recovery; sessions are based on shared personal experience and empathy, focusing on strengths not weaknesses.
-We provide peer support in a confidential, non-clinical setting, where you can discuss your concerns at your own pace in an environment of mutual respect between peers and coordinators.
-We encourage sharing and no judgements are made.
+Through our range of services we provide Peer Support in a confidential, non-clinical setting, where you can discuss your concerns at your own pace in an environment of mutual respect between peers and coordinators.
+We encourage sharing and a non-judgemental approach.